It’s estimated that around 800 million people live in poverty around the globe. How can we help these people and what can YOU do to make real change?

-Poverty occurs when people do not have the material possessions or income required to fulfill their basic needs for life.
+Poverty occurs when people do not have the material possessions or income required to fulfill their basic life needs.
 Poverty can include social, economic, or political factors outside of a person’s control.

 1. Absolute Poverty

-Absolute poverty is the condition in which a person does not earn the minimum amount of income to cover their minimum requirements as a human being over an extended period of time.
+Absolute poverty is the condition in which a person does not earn the minimum amount of income to cover their minimum requirements as a human being over an extended period.